kentnsw/cloud-custodian/tools/c7n_mailer/README.md

     to:
       # Use keyword "jira" to enable Jira delivery
       - jira
+      # alternatively, specify a tag attached to cloud resources to indicate what Jira project to log ticket to
+      - jira://tag/jira_project_tag
+    # The subject will be used as issue summary
+    subject: This is the email subject, and jira issue summary as well
     # Below is the dict data to send to create_issue api
     # Ref https://jira.readthedocs.io/examples.html#issues
     jira:
-      # The mailer will use the jira_project_tag on the resources first.
+      # The mailer will use the tag value on the resources first, if specified.
       # If tag is not found, it will fall back to the below value.
       project: MY_JIRA_PROJECT
+      priority:
-      priority: High
+        name: High
       # more fields here if needed
     transport:
       type: sqs